siyangbi/nodedock/README.md

 * create elastic search container
 * create 2 node app containers link to postgres and elastic search
-* create a nginx container and proxy to 2 node app containers The app should then be running on your docker daemon on port 80 (On OS X you can use `boot2docker ip` to find out the IP address).
+* create a nginx container and proxy to 2 node app containers The app should then be running on your docker daemon on port 80 (On OS X you can use `docker-machine env` to find out the IP address).

 ## Connect postgres from terminal